gohugoio/hugo/content/variables/taxonomy-variables.md

 * `.Data.Terms.Alphabetical.Reverse`
 * `.Data.Terms.ByCount.Reverse`

-### Using `.Site.Taxonomies` Outside of Taxonomy Templates
+## Using `.Site.Taxonomies` Outside of Taxonomy Templates

 The `.Site.Taxonomies` variable holds all the taxonomies defined site-wide. `.Site.Taxonomies` is a map of the taxonomy name to a list of its values (e.g., `"tags" -> ["tag1", "tag2", "tag3"]``).
 Each value, though, is not a string but rather a *Taxonomy variable*.

-### The Taxonomy Variable
+## The `.Taxonomy` Variable

-The Taxonomy variable, available, for example, as `.Site.Taxonomies.tags`, contains the list of tags (values) and, for each of tag, their corresponding content pages.
+The `.Taxonomy` variable, available, for example, as `.Site.Taxonomies.tags`, contains the list of tags (values) and, for each tag, their corresponding content pages.

 ### Example Usage of `.Site.Taxonomies`